whitegra/dolphin/README.md

-# dolphin.
-An experimental transformer stack and symbolic computation engine built entirely from first principles in pure Python.
-No NumPy.
-No PyTorch.
-Zero dependencies.
-Just math and maximum transparency.

----

 ## What is dolphin?

 It implements deep learning architecture and training logic without relying on NumPy, PyTorch, or any external libraries.
 Every operation—tensor arithmetic, backpropagation, attention, and optimization—is executed through hand-written, minimal Python logic.